michellejm/guns_in_America/index.md

 3. [0,0,0,0,0,1,0,0,0,0,1,1,1]

 However, this too is a simplification.
 The bag of words statistic is actually created through a scoring metric called term frequency-inverse document frequency (tf-idf).
 Tf-idf is a non-binary statistic that represents the importance of a given word to the meaning of the article.
 This number increases every time a word appears in the article relative to the corpus.
-So, if a word is very common across all articles, its value in a tf-idf is low, whereas if a word appears many times in one article, but infrequently across the corpus, its value will be high.
+So, if a word is very common in the corpus, its value in a tf-idf is low, whereas if a word appears many times in one article, but infrequently across the corpus, its value will be high.

 The sci-kit learn package for Python has a function to perform this, called tfidfvectorizer.
 I used this, and set the parameters to max_df = 0.9, min_df = 0.1, and removed the stop words.
 The min and max df here refer to how the vocabulary is built.
 For the max_df, the closer a term frequency is to 0, the more likely that a word is common.
 In this corpus, a word like "gun" likely has a term frequency very close to 0.
 In a study of gun control, the word "gun" doesn't tell us very much about the article topic because it likely appears in all of the articles.
 Therefore, I omitted anything with a term frequency less than 0.1.
 Likewise, any word that is very rare likely doesn't tell us much either.
 Even when an article is about a very specific topic, that word is likely to appear multiple times.
 Such a word may be a quirk of the author's style or a typo.
 Therefore, I omitted anything with a term frequency greater than 0.9.